ECNTechnology/ecn-kb/guides/mycloudpbx/virtual-fax.md

 <img style="width: auto; height: auto;" src="/images/pbx-fax-6.png">

-Scroll down the page until you get to the section titled '_**Enable Virtual Fax**_'.
+Scroll down the page until you get to the section titled '**_Enable Virtual Fax_**'.

 Check the option, and enter the email address that will receive the email containing the fax message.

-Once done, scroll to the bottom, and click '_**Save**_'.
+Once done, scroll to the bottom, and click '**_Save_**'.

 <img style="width: auto; height: auto;" src="/images/pbx-callrecordings-5.png">

-Your changes are now ready to '_**Apply**_' to your PBX.
+Your changes are now ready to '**_Apply_**' to your PBX.

-Click '_**Apply PBX Changes**_'.
+Click '**_Apply PBX Changes_**'.

 ## Virtual Fax Troubleshooting

 ### Disclaimer

 The Virtual Fax add-on is an advanced feature providing the facility to send and receive a fax electronically and have it sent/delivered by email to a nominated Email address.

-The Virtual Fax feature is provided on an as-is basis without warranty or expectation of usability.
-As the Virtual Fax feature operates over a Voice Over IP network there may be certain circumstances where fax receive fails.
+The Virtual Fax feature is provided on an “as-is” basis without warranty or expectation of usability.
+As the Virtual Fax feature operates over a Voice Over IP network there may be certain circumstances where a fax fails.

-When this occurs there is no Ability for us to correct, recover or improve the facility.
-No notification of failure will be forwarded nor do we provide any logging or remedy for such Events.
+When connection issues occur there is no ability for us to correct, recover or improve the facility.
+No notification of failure will be forwarded nor do we provide any logging or remedy for such events.

+The planned release date for the new Enterprise-Grade Virtual Fax service is Q2 - 2020, which will include enhanced functionality and support.

 ## **Failure Notices**

-Anytime you send a fax you will receive a receipt to indicate if the FAX was successful or not.
+Anytime you send a fax you will receive a receipt to indicate if the fax was successful or not.

-Each receipt will contain the reason for the failure as well as the message header of the sent FAX.
+If a failure occurs the receipt will contain the reason for the failure as well as the message header of the sent fax.

+The following are the possible failure notices that could occur.

 ### Sending Rejected - Invalid Number